Gov. Kelly announces broadband projects, plan for future

 “Our rural communities deserve support, they deserve an equal chance to succeed as their friends and neighbors do in urban communities,” Rogers says.

 There are 67 projects.
 One is $5.9 million to help a group of underserved cities in Southwest Kansas, including Plains, Fowler, and Meade.
-Another project is a $500 thousand grant to provide fiber connectivity at the Garden City International Airport.
+Another project is a $500,000 grant to provide fiber connectivity at the Garden City International Airport.

 “One of the biggest challenges in expanding broadband access to underserved areas is the excavation costs of installing fiberoptic cable,” said Julie Lorenz, Secretary of the Kansas Department of Transportation.
 “In what is really a commonsense approach, KDOT is helping to reduce this cost by allowing companies to install cable as part of our highway construction work where the ground is already being dug up.
 This will increase options for where companies can afford to expand their coverage to serve more Kansans.”